 in the summer and part-time in the school year.
 50% of the interns

-are from the business school and the other 50% are majoring
+are from the business school and 50% are from economics, social

 business skills and helps clients achieve their hopes and dreams.

-With support from your network office, interns works with teams,
+With support from your network office, you'll work for yourself,

-representatives who show interns how it's done through
+financial representatives who show you how it's done through

 mentoring and joint-work programs.
-Like career colleagues in the
+Like your colleagues in the

-network office, interns have ready access to the resources of the
+network office, you have ready access to the resources of the

 fine-tune your efforts for greatest results.

-•Trusted financial specialists and advisors with technical
+- Trusted financial specialists and advisors with technical

-know-how to help you create customized solutions for their clients.
+know-how to help you create customized solutions for your

 life insurance, disability income insurance and education funding